Ravishrks/dockerise-vscode-django/README.md

 Leverage the power of VScode docker container  to use, pre configured setup of django, node, alpine with gulp taskrunner.

+You can test even https connection without deploying to cloud.
+And you even use your generated locally ssl certificate in production.
+Which means zero configuration deployment.

+It is truely zero latency between production and development enviroment.

 ## What is this repository for ##

 * Django is great for backend and if we combine it with alpine.js , it results in nice frontend experiance as well.